AlekseyLapunov/rdgen-cli/README.md

 # Notice

-Although you can specify **custom port** and **basic authorization data** in this tool, it won't work with vanilla [rdgen](https://github.com/bryangerlach/rdgen) as of now.
+Although you can specify custom port and basic authorization data in this tool, it won't work with vanilla [rdgen](https://github.com/bryangerlach/rdgen) as of now.
 But it should be easy to modify [rdgen](https://github.com/bryangerlach/rdgen) Actions pipelines to enable such functionality.

 # Versions

 Tested with:
-- Python: 3.13.5
+- Python: 3.11.2, 3.13.5;
-- `requests`: 2.32.5
+- `requests`: 2.28.1, 2.32.5;
+- OS: Debian 12 (Bookworm), Windows 11.